Photos courtesy of Ezra Caldwell

-So too did Caldwell's Flickr following offer their support when he was initially diagnosed with cancer, as he turned to self-portraiture as "a way of understanding what the hell was happening to my body—taking a picture of myself and realizing that my face was melting."
+So too did Caldwell's Flickr following offer their support when he was initially diagnosed with cancer, when he turned to self-portraiture as "a way of understanding what the hell was happening to my body—taking a picture of myself and realizing that my face was melting."
 These images implicitly and explicitly serve as a document of his mortality—his lifework, if you will—over the course of five years of affliction and recovery.
-Following initial reaction to the new Flickr, Caldwell has since launched his own photography site, where he has had some success selling batches of his photographs (all of which he prints himself).
+Following his initial reaction to the new Flickr, Caldwell has since launched his own photography site, where he has had some success selling batches of his photographs (all of which he prints himself).

 The balance of the photos, though, are snapshots of family and friends—his dog Putney turns up almost as much as he does—as well as his culinary adventures.
 Browsing his Flickr feed (he had a chance to visit J.P.
-Weigle just before the redesign) and the daily photos he's posted on his personal site since he left Flickr, you would never know that he is, by his own account, "full of fucking tumors in my guts and where my asshole used to be."
+Weigle just before the redesign) and the daily photos that he's posted on his personal site since he left Flickr, you would hardly know that he is, by his own account, "full of fucking tumors in my guts and where my asshole used to be."